tedkmburu/DEFI-Game/README.md

 ## Design

-The game is primarily designed the game itself to target the learning goals listed above.
-Intuition and other resources were used when making the smaller decisions in the game.
+The game is primarily designed to target the learning goals listed above.
+Intuition and multimedia learning resources were used when making the smaller decisions in the game.

+### Game Play

-The gameplay is broken down into a few distinct parts While in "Build" mode:
+The gameplay is broken down into a few distinct parts.

+While in "Build" mode:
 * You add neutral charges to the screen by touching anywhere on the screen
 * You can then use the slider that appears on the bottom of the screen to adjust the magnitude and sign of the charge that you just created.